KeyanSong/431-2018/slides/class26/README.md

 - Making clear recommendations and supporting them with analytic results.
 - Effectively and appropriately responding to questions.
 - Avoiding making clearly incorrect statements about data, statistical methods, or the subject matter.

-## Office Hours and `431-help`

-- TA office hours continue through Friday 2018-12-07.
-If you need to meet with a TA outside of office hours, arrange that through `431-help`.
-They are doing this on a volunteer basis, so no promises of availability are possible.
-If you need help, use `431-help`.
-- `431-help` will be open until I finish with projects at on Thursday 2017-12-13.

 ## Visualization of the Day